sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 _Code reuse_ isn’t the only or even most important reason to extract a piece of code into a separate function or module.

-_Code length_ is often [used as a metric](https://softwareengineering.stackexchange.com/questions/27798/what-is-proven-as-a-good-maximum-length-of-a-function) when we should split a module or a function, but size alone doesn’t make code hard to read or maintain, and often splitting code into many teeny-tiny functions makes it harder to read and modify.
+_Code length_ is often [used as a metric](https://softwareengineering.stackexchange.com/questions/27798/what-is-proven-as-a-good-maximum-length-of-a-function) when we should split a module or a function, but size alone doesn’t make code hard to read or maintain.

+Splitting a linear algorithm, even a long one, into several functions, and then calling them one after another, rarely makes code more readable.
+Jumping between functions (and even more so — files) is harder than scrolling, and if we have to look into functions’ implementations to understand the code, then the abstraction wasn’t the right one.
+Naming could be a problem too when all the extracted functions are parts of the same algorithm.

+I> Pierre “catwell” Chapuis has [a good example](https://blog.separateconcerns.com/2023-09-11-linear-code.html) of splitting a function gone wrong.

 You probably won’t find a lot of small functions in my code.
 In my experience, the most useful reasons to split code are _change frequency_ and _change reason_.